-The Automation Training Section, working in conjunction with the Missouri Court Automation program, designs, coordinates and delivers a comprehensive court automation-training program.
+The Automation Training Section, working in conjunction with the Missouri Court Automation program, designs, coordinates and delivers a comprehensive court automation training program.
 This program provides court personnel the skills necessary to effectively use the computer infrastructure and electronic case management systems that are the cornerstone of Missouri court automation.
-Automation training classes are offered in five regions of the state: Cape Girardeau, Jefferson City, Liberty, St. Charles and Springfield.

-The Education Technology Section is responsible for developing, implementing and evaluation alternative delivery methods of educational programming through the use of technology.
+The Education Technology Section is responsible for developing, implementing and evaluating alternative delivery methods of educational programming through the use of technology.
 Education Technology supports the work of the Automation Training Section and the Continuing Education Section through education services including web-based learning, computer-based learning, videoconferencing, and satellite broadcasts.